JustinMonty20/wuul_blog/src/content/blog/CBHacking.md

 ### Day 2

 In comes the next hero of our story which is: [chromebook_kid](https://ebay.com/usr/chromebook_kid).
 Remember when I said we needed a special cable that seemed to be discontinued in order to disable the Write Protect on my Chromebook?
 If I didn't want to pop open the Chromebook.
 This person in California makes a USB-C connector that will take any USB-C head and make it the correct wiring we need in order to do the closed-cased debugging.
-I ordered [GSC DebugBoard](https://ebay.com/itm/335130747039?var=544363912166) without a cable and blazingly fast it was packaged and shipped to me for a reasonable price.
+I ordered the [GSC DebugBoard](https://ebay.com/itm/335130747039?var=544363912166) without a cable and blazingly fast it was packaged and shipped to me for a reasonable price.
 I think it was 15 USD after shipping.
 My debug board was arriving in about 2 weeks and I was buzzing to get my hands on it.

 ### Day 14ish ?